European route E6: Train wreck on E6 near Finneidfjord

 E6 was first reopened from Friday 1 November 2024 till Sunday morning 3 November 2024.
-By 17h49 (5h49 PM) on Sunday 3 November 2024 BaneNOR announced that weather conditions unexpectedly had allowed them to lift one of the two train cars from the embankment above the E6, which took about 30 minutes, but as the wind was picking up, it was deemed unsafe to continue the salvage operation.
-Statens Vegvesen decided to temporarily reopen E6 again, starting from Sunday evening, 21h (9h PM), because traffic conditions on the detour road through Sweden had become so bad, that taking the detour through Sweden was no longer recommended.
+By 17:49 on Sunday 3 November 2024 BaneNOR announced that weather conditions unexpectedly had allowed them to lift one of the two train cars from the embankment above the E6, which took about 30 minutes, but as the wind was picking up, it was deemed unsafe to continue the salvage operation.
+Statens Vegvesen decided to temporarily reopen E6 again, starting from Sunday at 21:00, because traffic conditions on the detour road through Sweden had become so bad, that taking the detour through Sweden was no longer recommended.
 The second train car was lifted away on Monday morning and the locomotive was salvaged on Tuesday.

 Statens Vegvesen had planned for E6 to remain closed until Thursday 7 November 2024, but with the train wreck gone, E6 was reopened for traffic under guidance on Wednesday morning, 6 November 2024.
-Bane NOR however announced in their update of their press statement published on the 11th of November 2024 that they expected to continue works to secure loose rocks above the railway line until the end of November 2024, would continue till the end of November, before trains could run again on the Nordland Line; This led to temporary traffic stops on E6 of up till half an hour, whenever repair works on the railway were causing risk of rockfall.
+Bane NOR however announced in their update of their press statement published on 11 November 2024 that they expected to continue works to secure loose rocks above the railway line until the end of November 2024, would continue till the end of November, before trains could run again on the Nordland Line; This led to temporary traffic stops on E6 of up till half an hour, whenever repair works on the railway were causing risk of rockfall.
 Train traffic was restored on 30 November 2024 and the traffic restrictions on E6 were lifted, 51 days after the train crash near Finneidfjord.

+Rock fall near Morskogen

+On the 8th of February 2025, large rocks fell on E6 road near Morskogen, about 20km (12½ miles) north of Eidsvoll, on the east bank of Mjøsa lake, at the northern end of Eidsvoll municipality.
+The rocks fell on a section of motorway, opened for traffic in 2014, where E6 was protected with iron nets.
+As this incident took place in southern Norway, detours were far less long than up north.
+Traffic was divided along RV4 from Oslo to Gjøvik, or along the much more narrow FV33, both on the west bank of Mjøsa lake.
+Removing the rocks and securing the rocky slope took longer than expected.
+On 14 February 2025 traffic was restored with reduced capacity, on one single lane per direction, sharing one carriageway with oncoming traffic.
+A full reopening of E6 motorway however did not take place before the 10th of March 2025, one month after the initial rockfall.